tmorin/homecloud-kustomize/modules/homecloud-nextcloud/README.md

 Deploy a set of Deployments which embeds the Nextcloud monolith, a MariaDB database and a Redis instance.

-## Volumes

-The setup relies on three Persistent Volume Claims:
+The setup relies on three Persistent Volume Claims expected the following volumes:

-- `nextcloud-application` : the volume which contains the Nextcloud resources
+- `nextcloud-application` : a _RWO_ volume to hosts the Nextcloud resources
-- `nextcloud-database` : the volume which contains the database files
+- `nextcloud-database` : a _RWO_ volume to hosts the Nextcloud database
-- `nextcloud-dnas` : should be a SAMBA share of the Decentralized NAS
+- `nextcloud-dnas` : a _RWX_ volume which should be a SAMBA share of the Decentralized NAS

-## Configuration

 Configuration Map: